treboc/treboc/README.md

 I'm Marvin, living in Germany.
 I'm working as an certified geriatric nurse for over 12 years now.
 Becoming a software developer was always my dream and I'm working on making the dream come true.

-- 🔩 I'm working on becoming an iOS dev,
+- 🔩 I'm going to be an iOS dev anywhere in the future
-- 📚 I’m currently learning Swift, UIKit & SwiftUI,
+- 📚 Currently working on localization, CoreData & Combine
-- 💬 Open mind about a lot of things,
-- 😄 Pronouns: he/him

 ### What am I working on?
 - [TriomiCount](https://github.com/vogelfrey/TriomiCount), an App mainly for private use to keep track of our Triominous sessions